-The next major software release, Build 14, is scheduled for Beta Testing at five sites in January 2014 and deployment to the network beginning in April 2014.
+The next major software release, Build 14, is scheduled for Beta Testing at five sites in February 2014 and deployment to the network beginning in April 2014.
 In addition to three major operational changes, there are important changes to the data format of the Level 2 and Level 3 data streams.
+Sensitivity and data quality are enhanced with coherency based signal to noise threshold adjustments (Ivic, 2009).
+Also, the 2-D VDEAL algorithm will be established as the default operational mode.
 Data users should monitor the ROC web site, referenced in Section 7.3.2 below, for up to date information on capabilities and schedules.